Famous Darlington Natives

 Hartsville combines urban amenities with small-town charm and Southern hospitality.
 Incorporated in 1891, Hartsville is currently the largest city in the county and mid-sized in relation to the other cities in the state.
 Its central location allows residents to enjoy all the amenities of the immediate area as well as easy access to other nearby state attractions in Columbia, Florence, and Myrtle Beach.

 Hartsville boasts a wide range of historical sites, parks, cultural events, educational opportunities and major businesses typical of cities many times its size.
-Coker College, one of the nation’s “Best Southeastern Colleges” based on academic excellence and student satisfaction, makes Hartsville a college town.
+Coker University, one of the nation’s “Best Southeastern Colleges” based on academic excellence and student satisfaction, makes Hartsville a college town.
 Hartsville is also home to the South Carolina Governor’s School for Science and Mathematics, one of only two in the state.

 Startsville, the GSSM Foundation’s Innovation Center, serves as an economic development resource for companies in Darlington County.
 Startsville, located in Hartsville, helps fledgling businesses find the available resources, advice and learning opportunities they need to achieve commercial success.
 Through the program, entrepreneurs gain hands-on support for developing and evaluating tech-focused products, protecting intellectual property, finding financing opportunities and cultivating business relationships.